odedshimon/BruteShark/README.md

 ![](readme_media/Network.PNG)

 # Architecture
-The solution is designed with three layer architecture, including a one or projects at each layer - DAL, BLL and PL.
+The solution is designed with three layer architecture, including a one or more projects at each layer - DAL, BLL and PL.
-The separation between layers is created by the fact that each project refers only its objects.
+The separation between layers is created by the fact that each project refers only its own objects.
 ##### PcapProcessor (DAL)
 As the Data Accesss Layer, this project is responsible for reading raw PCAP files using appropriate drivers (WinPcap, libpcap) and their wrapper library SharpPcap.
 Can analyze a list of files at once, and provides additional features like reconstraction of all TCP Sessions (using the awesome project TcpRecon).